Rentality-xyz/Rentality-demo-contracts/docs/engine/RentalityEnginesService.md

 modifier onlyManager()
 ```

-Modifier to restrict access to only managers.
+Modifier to restrict access to only Rentality platforms.

 ### addEngineService